Locally unsplit families of rational curves of large anticanonical degree on Fano manifolds: Notations and preliminaries

 We will use the definitions and apply the techniques of the Minimal Model Program frequently, without explicit references.
 We refer the reader to \cite{kollarmori} and \cite{debarreUT} for background and details.

 For any projective variety $X$, we denote by $\N(X)$ (respectively, $\Nu(X)$) the vector space of one-cycles (respectively, Cartier divisors), with real coefficients, modulo numerical equivalence.
+We denote numerical equivalence by $\equiv$, for both one-cycles and $\Q$-Cartier divisors.
 We denote by $[C]$ (respectively, $[D]$) the numerical equivalence class of a curve $C$ (respectively, of a Cartier divisor $D$).
 Moreover, $\NE(X)\subset\N(X)$ is the convex cone generated by classes of effective curves.

 \emph{For any closed subset $Z\subset X$, we denote by $\N(Z,X)$ the subspace of $\N(X)$ generated by classes of curves contained in $Z$.}

 If $D$ is a Cartier divisor in $X$, we set $D^{\perp}:=\{\gamma\in\N(X)\,|\,D\cdot\gamma=0\}$.